cragtok/next_js_features_app/README.md

 ## Introduction

-This is a Next.js application that serves as a demonstration of Next.js's major features.
-I made this app to learn Next.js and practice what I have learned.
-It's an ideal resource for developers looking to understand various Next.js functionalities and can also be used as a practical project for practicing deployments on platforms like Vercel or a custom VPS.
+This is a Next.js application that serves as a demonstration of its major features.
+I made this app to learn Next.js and put into practice whatever knowledge I learned.
+It is an ideal resource for developers looking to understand various Next.js functionalities and can also be used as a practical project for practicing deployments on platforms like Vercel or a custom VPS.

 The following features are demonstrated on this app:
 - ⚛️ Client Components